Skip to main content

 • Lost

-Make sure you check out our article here to learn what each mean and for some actionable tips for each.
+Make sure you check out our article here to learn what each means and for some actionable tips for each.

 How are these segments calculated?

-Your entire customer based is analysed on the last 2 years of data, and is done on three dimensions:
+Your entire customer base is analysed on the last 2 years of data, and is done on three dimensions:

 1. Recency (how recent is their last order)